-The percentage difference of COD, CALIPSO - NCOMP, for each of the All Cloud Types points of Fig. 19 is shown in Fig. 20 as a function of CALIPSO COD.
+The percentage difference of COD, CALIPSO - NCOMP, for a different NCOMP validation set is shown in Fig. 20 as a function of CALIPSO COD.
+NCOMP for this comparison was applied to SEVIRI data but results from application to VIIRS and ABI are similar.
+The data are from a seasonally representative 10-week validation period from 2007.
 It is apparent that the cirrus points, despite generally having the lowest CODs, also have the best agreement with CALIPSO.
-The overlap clouds also have relatively low differences. despite the fact that the Cloud Type algorithm indicates that they are thin ice clouds over lower water clouds, a situation in which one might conclude that NCOMP would not perform well given its single-cloud layer assumption.
-The CALIPSO retrieval, however, generally does not include much of the impact of that lower layer as CALIPSO-derived water cloud information is not reliable, so in effect the overlapped pixels are somewhat similar to the cirrus points but with larger τ.
+The overlap clouds also have relatively low differences, despite the fact that the Cloud Type algorithm indicates that they are thin ice clouds over lower water clouds, a situation in which one might conclude that NCOMP would not perform well given its single-cloud layer assumption.
+The CALIPSO retrieval, however, generally does not include much of the impact of that lower layer as CALIPSOderived water cloud information is not reliable, so in effect the overlapped pixels are somewhat similar to the cirrus points but with larger τ.
 Similarly, Cloud Types that are indicative of a water phase, fog, water, supercooled and mixed are also excluded from the eventual statistical comparisons.
 When Cloud Type = Ice in Fig. 20 the differences are also larger than for optically thin ice clouds (Cloud Type = Cirrus) because these pixels are assumed to be optically thick.
 While many of these points (dark blue) have CALIPSO COD well under 5, the reliability of those retrievals is questionable due to ongoing calibration and reprocessing issues associated with CALIPSO retrievals and algorithmic shortcomings, so these are also eliminated from that statistics.
 As indicated by one of the CALIPSO Program scientists, liquid water cloud optical depths are not reliable (C. Trepte, personal communication, 2009).
 Thus, the only statistics that have merit for this comparison are those for semitransparent ice clouds.
 Those statistics are reported in Table 8.